dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 - Specify experiment flag behavior.
 - Change `*:defaultPackage` to `:defaultPackage` because `*` was already a valid package name in the [`.packages` file specification](<https://github.com/lrhn/dep-pkgspec/blob/master/DEP-pkgspec.md>).

+1.2: Require language level markers in part files when the library has one.